DavesCodeMusings/CloudPi/docs/motivation.md

 I used to run repurposed old hardware as an inexpensive network server.
 When a PC wasn't up to par for the next version of Windows, it got and sent to the basement with a copy of Linux or FreeBSD.
 I could do all sorts of cool stuff, like run a web server and share files with Samba.
 I was happy.

 Then, along came the Raspberry Pi.
 Suddenly, I could do the same things I did with those old x86 machines in a much smaller package, with less noise and power consumption.
+I could even hook it up to my TV as a media center.
 Neat!
 But the Pi was kind of a step backward in terms of computing power.

 I considered several options:
 * Buying a NAS appliance.
 Expensive!